aoloe/photoTweaker/README.md

 - let the user define an order of the effects in the toolbar
 - let the preferences dialog grow to fit its it content / vertically fill the screen.
 - get the effects to write an "done" message into the status bar.
+- in the statusbar show the real mouse coordinates, not the view ones.

 ## Further taks: